-I Visa for Foreign Media, Press and Radio
+I Visa for Foreign Media, Press & Radio

-Foreign Nationals Employed by Television, Radio, Press and Other Media Organizations
+Foreign Nationals Employed by Television, Radio, Press & Other Media Organizations

-What is the Purpose of the I Visa?
+What Is the Purpose of the Media Visa (I Visa)?

 What Activities Qualify Journalists for an I Visa?